Check my WWW page for up to date information, you are always welcome to send me e-mail.

 Students are expected to know how to program in an imperative language like Java, C or Pascal, and to know about algorithms and data structures.
 Such material is taught in CSE 1001, 1002, 2010 in the undergraduate curriculum.
 Some mathematical sophistication is desirable.
 The more you know, the more you learn.

-The textbook for the class is by Sebesta, however we will not refer to it frequently.
+The textbook for the class is by Sebesta.
 The value of a textbook is that it provides more depth than can be covered in class: other topics, more examples, ideas to explore and so on.

 Robert W. Sebesta.

 You may wish to read other textbooks that cover roughly the same material for a different perspective: Scott, Louden and Lambert, Tucker and Noonan, Mitchell, Stansifer.

 Programming Languages, fourth edition.

 Concepts of Programming Languages.

 Cambridge, England: Cambridge University Press, 2003.

 Three kinds of supplementary course material are available on the Internet: